liudesheng9/md_tool/README.md

 ### Pipeline highlights

+- Start with a single global input using `-i/--input <file>`.
-- Stages are chained with `=` (for example, `split doc.md 3 = format-newlines`).
+- Chain stages with `=` (for example, `-i doc.md = format-newlines = split 3 -o parts.md`).
+- Single-input tools (translate-md, format-newlines, split) must NOT specify their own input in pipelines.
+  The pipeline rejects stage-level input paths; the first input comes only from `-i`.
 - Each stage reuses the same in-memory Markdown, eliminating temporary files unless `-o/--output` is used.
 - Stage execution is logged to `stderr`, and progress indicators (e.g. from `translate-md`) remain visible.
 - A pipeline-level `-o/--output` writes the final artifact; otherwise output is rendered to `stdout` unless `--no-output` is provided.
 - Stage-level `-o/--output <path>` writes files for that stage only (and suppresses rendering of that stage’s result).
-The `split` and `format-newlines` commands always require this flag in standalone mode; pass the input path again if you want an in-place update.
-Inside pipelines it’s only mandatory when that command is the final stage, and the parser enforces this before any work runs.
+  Inside pipelines it’s only mandatory when that command is the final stage (e.g., final `split`/`format-newlines`).

 ## Usage Examples